 More to See & Do for Chinese New Year in Paris's 13th Arrondissement's Quartier Asiatique

-Highlights this year include art exhibits, concerts, a conference on traditional Chinese medicine, and a Lion Dance in front of the 13th arrondissement's town hall (1, Place d'Italie). (dates and times to be confirmed)
+Highlights this year include art exhibits, concerts, a conference on traditional Chinese medicine, and a Lion Dance in front of the 13th arrondissement's town hall (1, Place d'Italie).

-For any Asian food you can imagine as well as many decorative and household items, shop at Tang Frères (44 Ave d'Ivry), the largest Asia nmarket in Paris (and possibly Europe).
-Before or after the parade, enjoy a fantastic meal of Chinese cuisine at any of the numerous restaurants on or near the parade route.
+For any Asian cuisine you can imagine as well as many decorative and household items, stop by the food court at Tang Frères (44 Ave d'Ivry), the largest Asia market in Paris (and possibly Europe).

 Belleville Chinese New Year Parade (10th, 11, 19, & 20th Paris Arrondissements)